har-in-air/ESP32_AUTO_WATER/README.md

 1. For the first entry, the battery was connected, the DS3231 RTC local date and time is 00:00, Jan 1, 2000.
 So there is a large initial error between NTP time and RTC time.
 2. On Dec 29, Jan 12 and Jan 16 the system was not able to connect to the Internet.
 I use my mobile phone as a hot-spot for Internet access, so it may not always be located within range.
  The queued data records for these days were successfully uploaded on the next day.
-3. The accompanying charts  are automtically updated whenever a new row entry is added to the spreadsheet - no extra api call is required.
+3. The accompanying charts  are automatically updated whenever a new row entry is added to the spreadsheet.
 4. This is using a small 200mAH lipoly battery (seen in the prototype picture) as an experiment in power consumption.
 <p>
 <img src="docs/autowater_gs_update.png" />